hashicorp/vagrant/README.md

 This will run the unit test suite, which should come back all green!

+If you are developing Vagrant on a machine that already has a Vagrant package installation present, both will attempt to use the same folder for their configuration (location of this folder depends on system).
+In this case, override the
+`VAGRANT_HOME` environment variable for your development version of Vagrant before running any commands.
+For example, in Bash:

+    export VAGRANT_HOME=/path/to/project/.vagrant

+This folder will be ignored by Git.
+You can now run Vagrant commands against the development version:

+    bundle exec vagrant

 Please take time to read the [HashiCorp Community Guidelines](https://www.hashicorp.com/community-guidelines) and the [Vagrant Contributing Guide](https://github.com/hashicorp/vagrant/blob/master/.github/CONTRIBUTING.md).

 Then you're good to go!